Robert-van-Engelen/tinylisp/proto/README.md

 - [tinylisp-extras-gc.c](tinylisp-extras-gc.c)
   - based on tinylisp-extras.c that includes all of the article's extras (+180 lines of C)
   - adds reference count garbage collection to continuously release unused memory cells
-  - garbage collects cycles in `letrec` and `letrec*` recursive local functions using strongly connected component analysis
+  - collects unused cyclic lists created by `letrec` and `letrec*` recursive local functions
   - cleans up `catch`-`throw` exceptions in Lisp using a temporary stack when `catch` is used
   - performs a mark-sweep cleanup when returning to the REPL
   - includes a memory debugger, compile with `-DDEBUG` or `-DDEBUG=2` (verbose) to enable